The 3 AM Question That Haunts Every Entrepreneur

 (It helped that I had the gear already and enjoyed the craft too)

 I applied every principle I'd absorbed in those agencies.
 Market research.
 Customer psychology.
 Rapid prototyping.
 Systematic positioning.
 Iterative product-market fit.
+The whole toolkit.

 The results came fast.